 The 2016 research again suggested the campaign is effective in raising awareness, with a ten percent increase to 64% from 2015.

 The feedback research from the 2015 campaign was used to shape the content of the 2016 campaign by responding to customers' preferences for power cut and contact information.

 Environmental matters

-See the Environmental section on page 10.
+See the Environmental section on page 9 to 11.